- Commissioner’s Office

 Certified Peer Specialists will be reimbursed through HealthChoices and the requirements for this position are based on the State guidelines for CPS qualifications.

-In accordance to the OMHSAS definition of CPS, DBHIDS requires applicants to meet the criteria listed below:
+In accordance with OMHSAS definition of CPS, DBHIDS requires applicants to:

-- Ability to establish trusting relationships with their peers
+- Be able to establish trusting relationships with their peers